 Discover how to create an effective workout that requires minimal equipment and time.

 Never fear, you can still get a great workout from home and/or any station that does not have a lot of equipment.
-You just need remember these 5 steps and follow this guide.
+You just need to remember these five steps and follow this guide.
 This is the same guide I have used to help train pro athletes and thousands of firefighters.

 Step 1.
-Choose 3 exercises to actively warm-up your body.
+Choose 3 exercises to actively warm up your body.

 This is one of the most overlooked components of working out.
 Walking on the treadmill is a great start but it does not improve the mobility of your hips and shoulders.
 Choose some exercises that help to get your blood flowing and will get you moving in all planes of motion (twisting, squatting, reaching).
 Perform 5 or 6 reps of each exercise and perform them in a circuit or two if you need to work on your flexibility.
 Please note that you don't want to hold these stretches for more than 2 or 3 seconds.
 Try to improve your range of motion with each rep.

-Some great exercise options are the full-body chop, spiderman stretch and knees side to side.
+Some great exercise options are the full-body chop, spiderman stretch, and knees side to side.
 If you have a foam roller, you should incorporate that in this step for 3 minutes.